Arad-Afzali/secure-messaging-server-side/README.md

 2. Connect clients to the server using a the client application.

+### Note
-3. SSL/TLS Support (Optional but Recommended)
+SSL/TLS Support (Optional but Recommended)

-To enable SSL/TLS support, uncomment the relevant sections in the ChatServer class and provide the paths to your certificate and key files:
+To enable SSL/TLS support, first you should uncomment the relevant sections in the ChatServer class and provide the paths to your certificate and key files:

 ```bash
 #uncomment these sections in the code: